1. BLOCKCHAIN MARKET AND BUSINESS MODEL OVERVIEW

-Currently, the Cayman Islands Stock Exchange is the only exchange permitted to operate in the Cayman Islands but at the time of writing (May 2022) the authors understand that a range of service providers including trading platforms, token issuers and custodians have applied to be registered under the VASP Act.
+Currently, the Cayman Islands Stock Exchange is the only exchange permitted to operate in the Cayman Islands but at the time of writing (June 2021) we understand a number of exchanges (both custodial and decentralised) have applied to be registered under the VASP Act.

 4.2 On-Ramps and Off-Ramps

 To the extent that cryptocurrencies can be both purchased with, and redeemed for, fiat currencies via a Cayman entity, such transmission is likely to fall within the VASP Act and potentially also within either the currency exchange or money transmission provisions of the Money Services Act and therefore require a licence.

 Please see 4.1 Types of Markets.